You’re Carrying More Than One Miracle.

 Trust Our Expertise

 Tides Medical’s mission to provide products that promote healing and improve surgical outcomes begins with donations like yours.
 We understand and accept the responsibility placed on us with your gift.
-Which is why we have created a subsidiary that focuses only on placenta donation, Louisiana Initiative for Transplant (L.I.F.T.).
-The L.I.F.T. team is specially trained to use your gift for the miracle that it is, with the respect and appreciation it deserves.
+Which is why we have created a subsidiary that focuses only on placenta donation, Louisiana Organization For Transplant (L.O.F.T.).
+The L.O.F.T. team is specially trained to use your gift for the miracle that it is, with the respect and appreciation it deserves.

 Frequently Asked Questions